carpentries-incubator/reproducible-ml-workflows/episodes/introduction.md

 :::
 :::

-In addition to the computational issue that arise with creating reproduicble and reusable workflows, it takes time and effort to design analyses with these in mind.
+In addition to the computational issues that arise while creating reproducible and reusable workflows, it takes time and effort to design analyses with these in mind.
 This lesson aims to teach you tools that will make creating reproducible and reusable workflows easier.

 ::: keypoints